dme65/pySOT/docs/options.rst

 - Attributes:
     * dim: Number of dimensions
+    * lb: Lower variable bounds
+    * ub: Upper variable bounds
+    * output_transformation: Transformation to apply to function values before fitting (for example median capping)
     * num_pts: Number of points in the surrogate model
     * X: Data points, of size num_pts x dim, currently incorporated in the model
+    * _X: Data points scaled to the unit hypercube.
+We use these internally to for conditioning reasons
     * fX: Function values at the data points
     * updated: True if all information is incorporated in the model, else a new fit will be triggered
 - Required methods